 Planetarium Show Library

 Any of the full-dome programs below can be chosen for viewing during field trips or private rentals.
-In addition to the featured full-dome show, each program includes a live introduction and tour of the night sky.
+In addition to the featured full-dome show, each program includes a live introduction.

 All programs run approximately 1 hour.